 Things have been rapidly changing in the marketing space.
-2016 marked the solidification of some major changes in consumer behavior and the writing is on the wall for how the best marketers will adapt in 2017.
-When compiling sources for this article, I came across Brian Halligan's “4 Things Marketers Should Do In 2017” post on thinkgrowth.org.
-Brian paints a clear picture on how buyer behavior is shifting and he shares these four recommendations as areas of focus in 2017 :
+2016 marked the solidification of some major changes in consumer behavior, putting the writing on the wall for how the best marketers would adapt in 2017.
+Earlier this year, I came across Brian Halligan's “4 Things Marketers Should Do In 2017” post on thinkgrowth.org.
+Brian painted a clear picture on how buyer behavior was shifting and shared these four recommendations as areas of focus in 2017 :